 Cute Dragon Names With Meaning

 Below are some unique names for dragons to choose from.

 Arya – This is a Persian name that means friend or faithful.
 The book ‘Eragon’ is the name of the princess.

 Diaval – It is an Irish name for the devil.
 It is used in the Disney film Maleficent.

 Elliot – It is an English variation of the Hebrew name Elijah.
 It means ‘the lord is my god.’
 Elliot is also the dragon’s name in the Disney classic Pete’s Dragon.

 Errol – This is a Scottish name that means ‘wandering.’
 In the book Guards!
 Guards!
 Errol is the name of a swamp dragon.

-Eustace – Eustace is the name of the dragon from the Chronicles of Narnia series.
+Eustace – Eustace is the dragon’s name from the Chronicles of Narnia series.
 It is a male name that means productive or fruitful.

-Mushu – In the film Mulan, Mushu is a dragon sidekick.
+Mushu – In the film Mulan, Mushu is a sidekick of a dragon.
 The Chinese name means fearless, intelligent, and loyal.

-Thorn – The English name inspires the name of the dragon from the series Dragonvale World.
+Thorn – The English name inspires the dragon’s name from the series Dragonvale World.